MC-Squared/calculators/README.md

 * Learn about React by creating a simple app
 * Experiment with monitizing a small web app
-  * Free hosting via Github pages
+  * Free hosting via Netlify
   * Placing Ads
-  * Running a coin miner

 ## Current calcuators:
 * Date